marc-weber1/godot_rtc_voip/readme.md

 ## The design

-Spawn in a VOIPClient node, and in GDscript somewhere call it like this when a connection is made:
+Spawn in a VOIPClient node (with your mic as the input AudioStream), and in GDscript somewhere call it like this when a connection is made:

 ```
 var audio_stream = $VOIPClient.add_peer(packet_peer)